ventus-ag/documentation/content/products/networking/networks.md

 - update the Name or/and Description of the selected Network, on the next opened *Edit Network window* and click on the SAVE icon.

 After these steps, the selected Network will be updated.
-Alternatively, you can edit the Network from its *Subnets page*, by clicking on the appropriative **quick actions** icon there:
+Alternatively, you can edit the Network from its *Network details page*, by clicking on the appropriative **quick actions** icon there:
 ![](../../../assets/images/networks/net-14.png?width=25pc&classes=border,shadow)

 ## Delete Network